SenthilNayagan/senthilnayagan.net/src/_posts/personal/personal-encounters/2024-11-06-time-traveled-to-the-digital-stone-age/index.md

 # The "Quick" Switch (Or How I Impulsively Complicated My Life)

-Picture this: I was casually walking past a BSNL office with a friend, probably discussing lunch plans.
+Picture this: I was driving past a BSNL office with my friend at the wheel, probably discussing lunch plans.
 Suddenly, my inner patriot awakened, and before my brain could send emergency signals to stop, I found myself standing in line to port my number.
 The process was simple - 5 to 10 minutes for a new SIM card.
 The staff mentioned something about "3G service with a future 4G upgrade", and I nodded like someone who totally knew what they were getting into.
 Spoiler alert: I didn't.

 # Warning Signs I Ignored (Because Who Needs Common Sense?)